thepeteriley/LibreChat/README.md

 ---

-## 💖 This project exists in its current state thanks to all the people who contribute
+## 💖 This project exists in its current state thanks to all the people who contribute.

 <a href="https://github.com/danny-avila/LibreChat/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=danny-avila/LibreChat" />